spcfictdu/hrbms-api/documentation/Guest/IndexGuest.md

 #### Query Parameters

+#### Pagination

+-   page : INTEGER (optional) - The page number to retrieve.
+Default is 1.
+-   perPage : INTEGER (optional) - The number of items to retrieve per page.
+Default is 10.

 -   firstName : STRING (optional) - The first name of the guest
 -   middleName : STRING (optional) - The middle name of the guest
 -   lastName : STRING (optional) - The last name of the guest